Balrampur district, Uttar Pradesh

 Balrampur district is one of the districts of the Indian state of Uttar Pradesh and is a part of Devipatan division as well as the historic Awadh regions.
 It has been cut from the adjacent district Gonda in 1997.
 Located on the banks of the West Rapti River.
-Balrampur is known for the temple of Pateshwari Devi, a Shakti Pitha, and for the ruins of the nearby ancient city of Sravasti, now a pilgrimage site for Buddhists and Jains.
+Balrampur is known for the temple of Pateshwari Devi, a Shakta pitha, and for the ruins of the nearby ancient city of Sravasti, now a pilgrimage site for Buddhists and Jains.
 The nearest airport is Shravasti airport 23.3 km from the town but it is not an international and regular airport; the nearest international and regular airport is Chaudhary Charan Singh International Airport in Lucknow, 235 km away.
 Lucknow is the capital city of Uttar Pradesh and is 220 km from Balrampur district headquarters.

 Administration

 The creation of Balrampur was done by G.D.No.
 1428/1-5/97/172/85-R-5 Lucknow dated 25 May 1997 by the division of District Gonda.
 Siddharth Nagar, Shrawasti, Gonda District, are situated in the east-west and south sides respectively and Nepal State are Situated in its northern side.
 The area of the district is 336917 Hectares.
 In which the agriculture irrigated area is 221432 Hectares.
 In the north of the district is situated the Shivalik ranges of the Himalayas which is called Tarai Region.

 According to Government of India, the district Balrampur is one of the Minority Concentrated Districts on the basis of the 2001 census data on population, socio-economic indicators and basic amenities indicators.